 The Beauty Ritual To Transcend Time

 When I was a little girl, I'd play for what seemed like hours in my grandmother's bathroom.
-It was very bright, the vanity lit up from the glow of high-wattage bulbs.
-The countertops were marble, the sink basins white, and the faucets an I-Dream-of-Genie gold.
+It was beaming, the vanity lit from the glow of high-wattage bulbs.
+The countertops were white marble, the sink basins ivory porcelain, and the faucets an I-Dream-of-Genie gold.
 But most inthralling, in a tall white cabinet to the right of her sink, was a treasure trove of cosmetics and creams.

 Lined up like an army of soldiers--Clinique, Estée, Elizabeth--were her lipsticks, worn down from the press of her lips like the slopes of a canyon.
 Then there was the Chanel No. 5.
-Always No. 5.
-And finally, the assembly of pots stacked on top of one another: the large circular jars of cold cream and the small vessels of moisturizer, the square plastic pots of translucent powders, and the pump-bottles filled with clear serums.
+And finally, the assembly of pots stacked on top of one another: large circular jars of cold cream and the small vessels of moisturizer, square plastic pots of translucent powders, and pump-bottles filled with clear serums.
 These cosmetics were the greatest kind of mystery to a little girl.
-They were the luxuries of movie stars, leading ladies, and best all, my beautiful grandmother.
+They were the luxuries of movie stars, leading ladies, and best all, my grandmother.

 So you can imagine the wave of nostalgia that came washing over me the first time I tried Orlane Paris Crème Royal.
 The packaging alone sent me back to my grandmother's beauty cabinet, but the smell...
 One whiff of the powdery scent and it was almost as though I'd transcended time.

-This milky white cream is a throwback to the days of cold creams.
-To refresh your memory, a cold cream is a thick, cold, white cream that women used to slather over their faces to remove their makeup.
+This milky cream is a throwback to the days of cold creams, the thick, cold, white creams that women used to slather over their faces to remove their makeup.
 My Lebanese aunts did this, which is probably where my grandmother picked it up.

 The difference between cold creams and Crème Royale is that the latter turns into oil on the skin.
 After rubbing it in with smooth, circular motions, it gradually turns, lifting makeup, dirt, and oil.
 After rinsing with warm water, skin is remarkably soft.